European Patient Advisory Group (ePAG) update - June 2019

 Dalia Aminoff presented on transition from the patient perspective.
 Many of the Disease Areas covered by eUROGEN require lifelong care so this is a priority area and we are developing a transition working group with Dan Wood as the nominated representative.
 It was suggested that our Workstreams 1 and 2 should work more closely together; ePAGs, eUROGEN and ERNICA should work together in a joint group on transition; a survey should be conducted to understand how healthcare providers in different countries deal with transition and what their models are; and that patient pathways should be established.

-Other ePAG objectives for the next year are to: map the common needs of rare urogenital conditions; provide more patient information on the eUROGEN website; continue awareness raising at national and European level; develop a common patient feedback mechanism through a patient satisfaction project with EURORDIS, and recruit new ePAG representatives.
+Other ePAG objectives for the next year are to: map the common needs of rare uro-recto-genital conditions; provide more patient information on the eUROGEN website; continue awareness raising at national and European level; develop a common patient feedback mechanism through a patient satisfaction project with EURORDIS, and recruit new ePAG representatives.

 At the end of the meeting, Matt Johnson (EURORDIS) thanked eUROGEN for their hard work, the increase in quality of life they are providing, and for making patients feel included as part of the community, not excluded.